2023 Tax Tips Everyone Should Know

 Similar to last week's post regarding personal finance and bean counting, this week's post is also a topic that isn't first on my list of favorite things to do.
-And while every year is a good year to sharpen your saw regarding taxes, 2019 especially has some twist and turns with new tax laws that need some attention.
+And while every year is a good year to sharpen your saw regarding taxes, 2023 especially has some twists and turns with new tax laws that need some attention.

-The 2019 tax tips below are universal.
-By this I mean that they apply to everyone at just about one stage in life or another.
+The 2023 tax tips below are universal.
+By this, I mean that they apply to everyone at just about one stage in life or another.
 But there are a few, for the small business owner or the high net worth family in particular, that may be of interest to a more specific audience.

 Taxes have significant implications on the outcome of your financial plan.
-Not having a desire to understand tax implications at all would be like trying to build a championship football team with no real desire to improve your teams blocking and tackling.
+Not having the desire to understand tax implications at all would be like trying to build a championship football team with no real desire to improve your team's blocking and tackling.

 Taxes, like football, have basic fundamental elements that if not understood and addressed, can prevent the person, like the team, from reaching their potential.
 Do you want to have success with your financial plan?
 Then start here with these 2019 tax tips.

 2023 Contribution Limits for Retirement Accounts

 Know your limits.
 Knowing your contribution limits enables you to optimize your financial planning.

 - The annual IRA contribution limit under age 50 is $6,500.
 The annual IRA contribution limit for ages 50 or older is $7,500

 - Annual 401(k), 403(b), and most 457 salary-deferral limits are $22,500.
 If you are over the age of 50, you may defer $30,000